-5.8 Complaint to the Department for Education - For maintained schools
+5.8 Complaint to the Department for Education - For maintained schools the Department for Education.

-If the complainant remains dissatisfied with the outcome of the appeal hearing, they can take the matter to the Department for Education.
 Unless there are exceptional circumstances the Department for Education will not deal with a complaint unless they are satisfied that the school has first had the proper opportunity to consider it and respond.